 This course provides students with a strong theoretical foundation and comprehension of the basic principles of international trade and finance, such as comparative advantage and the rationale for free trade, operations of the international monetary systems, historically and at present, Balance of Payments accounting, exchange rate determination.
 The course also examines current international economic issues.
-Offered every year.
-Prerequisites: ECON 101, 102
+Offered every Spring.

-ECON 443 History of Economic Thought Three Credits LA
+History of Economic Thought